 How to Solve Parajumble Questions: The English section of major government exams is considered to be the most important as well as most intimidating sections of all.
 A considerable number of aspirants have problems in attempting this section as it is comparatively difficult than the rest.
 But, with good preparation and practice, this section can easily become the most scoring one.

-Important Tips to Solve Parajumble Questions in IBPS Prelims Exam 2017
+How to Solve Parajumble Questions in IBPS Prelims Exam 2017

 Paragraph Jumbles or Parajumbles are a set of sentences presented in a jumbled or random order.
 You need to reassemble or rearrange these sentences to form a meaningful paragraph.
 A typical parajumle question will consist of 5-6 jumbled sentences explaining a particular factual topic or idea from which you will have to construct a coherent paragraph.